-2. You begin to experience mutual ministry. – Biblical Counseling is not just about helping others sinners, but it is learning the precious and life-transforming heart of Christ and seeking to live that out authentically in a fallen world.
+Biblical counseling is not just about helping others sinners, but it is learning the precious and life-transforming heart of Christ and seeking to live that out authentically in a fallen world.
 It’s as much for the counselor as those being helped by the counselor.
 In a small group, you can learn and reflect together while challenging each other to grow.

 Staring at a computer screen or a well-know speaker in an auditorium doesn’t give you an opportunity to articulate the principles that are being taught in counseling.
 Our small group reflection/activities require our students to explain to others the concepts that are being taught.
-Part of growing in confidence as a counselor is practicing helpful conversations and getting feedback.
+Part of growing in your confidence as a counselor is practicing helpful conversations and getting feedback.

 Are you ever wrong?
-I hope you didn’t seriously answer, “No.” We all have areas of the faith, doctrine, scripture, and human flourishing that we don’t understand.
+I hope you didn’t seriously answer, “No.” We all have areas of faith, doctrine, Scripture, and human flourishing that we don’t understand.
 While you may have experience that leads you to strongly believe one way, others may have opposite experience that opposes what you think.
 In a small group setting, you have to interact with differences, learn to work through them, and listen to others who disagree with you.
-All of this makes you a better counselor and balances the extremes you may not have know you had.
+All of this makes you a better counselor and balances the extremes you may not have known you had.

 Entering into the lives of hurting people takes time and effort, and requires risk.
 You will experience opposition from others and the devil himself.
 You will experience failure and fatigue as a counselor.
 Further, you will have times when you don’t have expertise to help with a certain situation that someone else would be far more equipped to handle.
-A team of people that trust each other and that can work together is the best approach for your own spiritual strength and ongoing ability to care.
+A team of people that can trust each other and work together is the best approach for your own spiritual strength and ongoing ability to care.

 If you or your church is considering taking steps to develop biblical counselors, we would love to help.
-We offer a fully online five month training course called Foundations and full-year training option in our Lay Counseling Certificate.
-There is one 45 minute video lesson and a 30 minute small group activity each week.
+We offer a fully online five-month training course called Foundations and a full-year training option in our Lay Counseling Certificate.
+There is one 45-minute video lesson and a 30-minute small group activity each week.
 We have created the lesson plans for you and will equip you to facilitate the training course.
 Training classes can be as small as 3 and as large as 20.